 The goal of a bankruptcy is to get your creditor(s) to forgive outstanding debt, or at least put you in a position to pay off that debt according to a court-specified plan.
 Discharge is the legal term meaning you’re not legally required to pay the debt, and collectors can’t take any further action to collect it.

 Following a bankruptcy discharge, debt collectors and lenders can no longer attempt to collect the discharged debts.
 That means no more calls from collectors and no more letters in the mail, as you are no longer personally liable for the debt.

 A bankruptcy discharge doesn’t necessarily apply to all of the debt you owe.
 For example, if you owed $100,000 and get half of your debt discharged, you now owe $50,000.
 The type of bankruptcy you choose will determine what is discharged and what happens to other property during and after the bankruptcy process.

-In 2016, there were 770,846 non-business bankruptcies in the United States.
-Nearly 62% percent were Chapter 7, 38% were Chapter 13 and less than 1% were Chapter 11.
+In 2022, there were 374,240 non-business bankruptcies in the United States.
+Fifty-eight percent were Chapter 7, 42% were Chapter 13 and less than 1% were Chapter 11.
 This makes Chapter 7 the most common type of bankruptcy in the U.S. But just because it’s popular doesn’t necessarily make it right for you.

 The question of “What happens to my property?” looms large in many bankruptcy cases.
 Although you’re not personally liable for discharged debts, a valid lien (in other words, a charge upon specific property to secure payment of a debt) can remain in place even after debt is discharged.
 That means a secured creditor may still enforce the lien to recover any property that is rightfully owed.